pkatha706-dot/pkatha706-dot/README.md

 </div>

 ## Projects
-- Detection Lab
+-  <a href="https://github.com/pkatha706-dot/Honeypot-hosted-in-Cloud">Honeypot hosted in Cloud</a>
-- SOC Automation Project
+-  <a href="https://github.com/pkatha706-dot/Data-Breach-Incident-Response-and-Remediation">Data Breach Response and Remediation</a>